kingofnisar-sudo/sales-data-analysis-project/README.md

 - `sql/` → SQL queries
 - `powerbi/` → Power BI dashboard file
 - `excel/` → Excel dashboard
 - `images/` → Dashboard screenshots
+- Readme.md > about the project

 ## Project Preview
+The following dashboard presents key sales insights including revenue trends, regional performance, and category-wise analysis.
 ![Dashboard](images/dashboard_preview.png)

 ## Conclusion
-This project demonstrates an end-to-end data analysis process, from data cleaning to visualization, using industry-relevant tools.
+This project demonstrates an end-to-end data analysis workflow, starting from data cleaning using Python, data querying using SQL, and dashboard creation using Excel and Power BI.

+Through this analysis, meaningful insights were generated to understand sales performance, identify trends, and highlight areas of improvement.
+This project helped strengthen practical skills in data handling, visualization, and business decision support.